Magic string: Strict formatting

 As with any input validation process, it is important to ensure that the format is not restrictive in a way that unintentionally restricts the use of the application by some users.
 An example of this is restricting telephone number or postal code input based on one country's system (e.g. requiring every user to give a five-digit ZIP code), causing problems for legitimate users who are based in other countries.

 Purposeful implementation

-As is often the case with anti-patterns, there exists specific scenarios where magic strings are a correct solution for an implementation.
+As is often the case with anti-patterns, there exist specific scenarios where magic strings are a correct solution for an implementation.
 Examples include cheat codes and Easter eggs.
 Furthermore, there are cases when users invent magic strings, and systems that have not coded to accept them can produce unexpected results such as missing license plates.

 Incidents

 The following is a list of some known incidents where use of a magic string has caused problems.